"""

 Earth day/night dataset.

-internet connection the first time around.
+as an :class:`xarray.DataArray`.
+An internet connection is required the first time

 Refer to :gmt-datasets:`earth-daynight.html` for more details about available